cxndao/constellation/CIPs/cip-7.md

   - Experiment with ways to Incentivize members to build value in CXND through rewards for contribution.
   - Define what a bounty is & the types of bounties available for creation.
-  - Allocate a small amount of $CXN tokens to each permanent committee to utilize
+  - Allocate a nominal amount of $CXN tokens to each permanent committee to utilize

 **Non-goals**